craig-warner/MandelbrotBackground/README.md

 # Mandelbrot Background Drawer

-Mandelbrot-background generates custom Descktop backgrounds for you personal computer.
+Mandelbrot-background generates custom Desktop backgrounds for you personal computer.
 The backgrounds are made up of Mandelbrot fractal images of different sizes and different positions in the real number, complex number coordinate system.
-By selecting the Mandelbrot image locations you want to me part of your desktop background, you can make wallpaper that looks like this.
+By selecting the Mandelbrot image locations you can personalize your wallpaper.
+Below is an example background image.

 <img src="snap/gui/sz1920x1080.png">